 This course introduces students to the preparatory information needed to work as advanced EMS providers.
 Topics include the roles, responsibilities and well being of the EMT-I and EMT-P, illness and injury prevention, medical and legal issues, ethics, general principles of pathophysiology, pharmacology, venous access and medication administration, therapeutic communications, life span development and airway management.
 Hours: 39 lecture.
 Prerequisites: ENG 095 or ENG 097 and permission of the department head.
 Course fee: \$60.
 Materials fee: \$100.
-Usually offered in the summer and fall.
+Usually offered in the summer.

-EMS 207 Patient Assessment and Trauma Emergencies I

-(3 credits

-This course provides students with patient assessment skills needed to appropriately assess, triage and treat patients with medical, traumatic and emotional injuries and illnesses.
+EMS 207 Patient Assessment and Trauma Emergencies I (3 credits) This course provides students with patient assessment skills needed to appropriately assess, triage and treat patients with medical, traumatic and emotional injuries and illnesses.
 Topics in trauma include trauma systems, mechanism of injury, hemorrhage and shock, burns and thoracic injuries.
 Hours: 26 lecture, 36 laboratory and 36 clinical.
-Prerequisites: EMS 201 with a grade of "C" or better, BIO 115 (can be taken concurrently with EMS 207) or permission of the department head.
+Prerequisites: EMS 201 with a grade of "C" or better or permission of the department head.
 Course fee: \$60.
 Laboratory fee: \$55.
 Insurance: \$52.
 Usually offered in the fall.